Key Takeaways: AI Writing Keyboards & Grammar Fix Tools for Professionals

 What surprised me most was how AI keyboards handle industry-specific jargon.
 They learn that "actioning items" is acceptable in corporate speak, even though it's not standard English.
 The AI doesn't try to force formal grammar rules onto contexts where they don't apply.

-Pro tip from 5 years of daily use: The grammar suggestions you dismiss teach the AI about your preferences.
+Pro tip from 6 years of daily use: The grammar suggestions you dismiss teach the AI about your preferences.
 Don't ignore them mindlessly - but also don't accept every suggestion.
 The keyboard gets smarter when you show it what you actually mean.
+In 2026, this personalization happens faster and more accurately than ever before.

 Comparing Mobile AI Keyboards to Desktop Grammar Tools